Loan types and limits for US students - Mono pūtea taurewa, te nui hoki mā ngā tauira nō Amerika

-As a US citizen or resident, you're likely to get different types of federal loans to make your study at Massey more affordable.
+As a US citizen or resident, you're likely to get different types of federal loans to make your studies at Massey more affordable.
 The US Department of Education is your lender if you take out a federal loan as part of your financial aid package.
-These loans are sometimes called Stafford Loans.
+Sometimes, these loans are known as Stafford Loans.

-If you need to take out loans for your degree, apply for federal loans first because they have better interest rates and other benefits.
-If you still need money to study, then look into private loans.
+If you need to borrow money for your degree, apply for federal loans first.
+They have better interest rates and other benefits.
+If you still need money to study, you can look into private loans.

 Direct loans

-- a limit on how much you can borrow in total – the aggregate limit.
+There are 2 types of federal student loans – Direct Subsidised and Direct Unsubsidised.
+The loans have a limit on how much you can borrow each year and in total – the aggregate limit.

 Direct subsidised loans